cwarden45/JHU_Coursera_GDS_Capstone/Week5/README.md

   - So, I am still curious about what happened with SRR1554536, but I am not highly concerned about the QC metrics.

-  - Or, perhaps more precisely, I probably can't differentiate a highly confounded variable (from a statistical standpoint).
+  - Or, perhaps more precisely, I may not be able to confidently differentiate a highly confounded variable or variables (from a statistical standpoint).
 However, I don't see any obvious signs of a substanital bias that can be corrected or removed (and would then make the Adult-versus-Fetal difference more clear).